jnpbl79/jnpbl79.github.io/resume-pablo-lopez.md

 ### [Toptal](https://www.toptal.com/) - [Rxchange GmbH](https://www.rxchan.ge/) <small>October 2014 - February 2015</small>

 - Created page widgets to ease access to information across orders.
-- Updated the page to view and handle price change requests.
+- Updated pages to view and handle price change requests.
 - Created new feature to keep track of acceptance states for batches in orders.
 - Created a new page to view and handle acceptance state for batches in orders.
 - Fixed bugs.